nemwiz/jira-commit-message-intellij-plugin/README.md

 ### Configuration options

-JIRA project prefix - name of your JIRA project
+JIRA project prefix - name of your JIRA project, multiple prefixes are supported Bracket/wrapper type - brackets that enclose your commit message

 ### How to use the plugin

 1. [Install the plugin](https://plugins.jetbrains.com/plugin/14310-jira-id-commit-message)
 2. Go to File > Settings > Tools > JIRA Id Commit Message
-3. Add your project prefix (e.g. your JIRA ticket is FROG-123, so your project prefix would be FROG)
+3. Add your project prefix (e.g. your JIRA ticket is FROG-123, so your project prefix would be FROG).
+You can configure multiple prefixes as well

 (Optional) Commit message bracket/wrapper type - allows to customize the bracket or the wrapper for your commit message e.g. you can have a message like `(FROG-123)` or `{FROG-123}` etc.
 ![Example](screenshot1.png)